vinlegend1/notiblog/content/posts/quickly-get-textbook-engineering-table-values-with-this-one-r-tip.md

 +++
-title = 'Quickly Get Textbook Engineering Table Values with this one R Tip' date = 2024-03-04T08:56:24+08:00 draft = false tags = ['R', 'engineering', 'tables']
+title = 'Quickly Get Textbook Engineering Table Values With This One R Tip' date = 2024-03-04T09:59:41+08:00 draft = true
 +++

 ## Step 1: Grab the PDF copy of the table you're using